DigitalPublishingToolkit/TODManual/md/Manual.md

 - To export the entire book make use of the book function.
 Go to:

 		File > New > Book
-		And safe the book in the InDD folder
+		Define a name and the location: the InDD folder.

 - Click on '+' to add all chapters of the book.
 All page numbers should update automatically.
-- Click on the right upper button and Export Book to PDF:
+- Click on the right upper button and Export Book to PDF in pages:
 ![](imgs/book1.png)

 ### Step 5.5 Design cover